weixian-zhang/Azure-sSFTP/README.md

 * Built-in Sftp server
 * Built-in Sftp clients to support multiple concurrent download and upload files to and from remote SFTP servers
 * ClamAV virus scan on:
-  * uploaded files from SFTP clients
+  * uploaded files from external Sftp clients
-  * files downloaded by sSFTP downloaders
+  * files downloaded by sSFTP Downloaders
 * Supports certificate and password authentication
 * Azure File as the file storage for SFTP server
 * Supports [Webhook invocation](#webhook) when virus is detected